r6e/r6e.github.io/_orcaslicer/config_reference/printer.md

 ## Use relative E distances

-Relative extrusion is recommended when using \"label_objects\" option.Some extruders work better with this option unckecked (absolute extrusion mode).
+Relative extrusion is recommended when using "label_objects" option.Some extruders work better with this option unckecked (absolute extrusion mode).
 Wipe tower is only compatible with relative mode.
 It is always enabled on BambuLab printers.
 Default is checked

 **Key:** `use_relative_e_distances`